The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 So what’s this festival that falls right after Chinese New Year when everyone is already back to work?

-Lantern Festival is a traditional celebration that takes place each year on the fifteenth day of the first month of the Lunar calendar (usually February or March).
-This year it takes place on March 2.
+Lantern Festival is a traditional celebration that takes place each year on the 15th day of the first month of the Lunar calendar (usually February or March).
+This year it takes place on February 15.

 Although Lantern Fest isn’t an official public holiday, it’s been around for over 2,000 years.
 Activities include lighting fireworks and watching lanterns while the full moon is present.